leon-ghebre/Environment-Project/README.md

 A web application for monitoring water quality sensor data across multiple sites in South Africa.
 Built for farmers, environmental researchers, and public health officers to detect contamination risks and analyse trends.

+## System Overview

+The system processes water quality data from CSV datasets using a Flask backend, performs validation and aggregation, and exposes the data via REST API endpoints for frontend visualisation.

 ## Tech Stack

 **Backend:** Python, Flask, pandas